evanwill/refine-lessons/advanced_api.md

 Urllib2 will automatically send a POST if data is added to the request object.
 For example, [Text Processing](http://text-processing.com/) provides natural language processing APIs based on [Python NLTK](http://www.nltk.org/).
 The documentation for the [Sentiment Analysis service](http://text-processing.com/docs/sentiment.html) provides a base URL and the name of the key (`text`) used for the data to be analyzed.
-No authentication is required and 1,000 calls per day are free.
+No authentication is required and 1,000 calls per day are free (as of April 2017).
 This type of API is often demonstrated using [curl](https://curl.haxx.se/) on the commandline.
 In this case, the example is `curl -d "text=great" http://text-processing.com/api/sentiment/` which can be recreated in Jython to test the service.
 Building on the GET expression above, the POST data is added as the second parameter of *urlopen*, thus the request will be in the form `urllib2.urlopen(url,data)`.